Footsteps by Chris Green

 I have not been in this position before, but police custody is probably the same the world over.
 You are bundled into a cell, probably drunk, by burly officers, and subjected to maximum indignity and discomfort for the duration of your stay.
 The cell probably has concrete floors and walls, with bars on one side so the duty officer can keep an eye on you and a wooden bench for you to sober up on.
 It probably smells of urine, body odour and vomit.
 In all these ways the one in which I find myself at a remote location in Cornwall might be seen as typical.

-What may be different here is that there is country and western music playing, loudly.
+What may be different here is that there is country music playing, loudly.
 Very loudly.
 This cannot be with the motive of settling the prisoner in.
 It can only promote thoughts of self-harm or worse.
 Hank Williams’ I’m So Lonesome I Could Cry is followed by Merle Haggard’s If We Make It Through December and Dolly Parton’s I Will Forever Hate Roses and then the daddy of them all, Jim Reeves’ He’ll Have To Go.
 God!
 This music is awful.
 Tennessee must be a living Hell.